TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

     #. **ObjStd**: Standard deviation of length Inp.
     #. **Out**: Average length of outgoing part of the path.
 If no incoming part is available it is NaN.
     #. **OutStd**: Standard deviation of length Inp.
 * List of separate paths and their properties.
-Table with 17 columns.
+Table with 20 columns.
-    #. **Nr**: - Row number, starting from 0.
     #. **ID**: - Separate path ID.
     #. **RES**: - Residue name.
     #. **BeginF**: Number of frame in which the path begins.